-Poverty is a condition of economic incapacity to meet the standard of living that is typical for the population of a specific region.
-This incapacity is characterized by the inability to generate sufficient income to fulfill basic needs, such as food, clothing, and shelter.
-This low income also results in an inability to meet other living standards, such as public health and education standards.
-Essentially, living standards in a society are not only defined by the fulfillment of basic nutritional needs but also by the accessibility to health and education services.
-Adequate housing or living conditions is also an important standard of living or welfare within a community.
+Poverty is a condition of economic incapacity to meet the standard of living that is typical for the population of a specific region (Fahad, Nguyen-Thi-Lan, Nguyen-Manh, Tran-Duc, & To-The, 2023).
+This incapacity is characterized by the inability to generate sufficient income to fulfill basic needs such as food, clothing, and shelter.
+Low income also results in an inability to meet other living standards, such as public health and education standards.
+Essentially, living standards in a society are not only defined by the fulfillment of basic nutritional needs but also by accessibility to health and education services.
+Adequate housing or living conditions are also important standards of living or welfare within a community.
 Based on this condition, a community is considered poor if its income is significantly lower than the average, leading to limited opportunities for its members to improve their well-being.

 Generally, each country, including Indonesia, defines what constitutes an individual or community being categorized as poor.
-This is because poverty is a relative concept that varies across countries, influenced by factors such as economic conditions, welfare standards, and social circumstances.
-Each definition is determined according to criteria or metrics based on specific conditions, including average income, purchasing power or average consumption capability, education level, and health status.
+This is because poverty is a relative concept that varies across countries and is influenced by factors such as economic conditions, welfare standards, and social circumstances.
+Each definition is determined according to criteria or metrics based on specific conditions, including average income, purchasing power or average consumption capability, education level and health status.

 According to Law No. 24 of 2004, poverty is the socio-economic condition of an individual or a group of people who are unable to meet their basic rights to sustain and develop a dignified life.
 Basic needs that constitute the rights of individuals or groups include food, health, education, employment, housing, clean water, land, natural resources, a healthy environment, safety from violence or threats, and the right to participate in the social and political life of the community.
-The Welfare Department Report issued by the Ministry of Welfare in 2004 also explains that the term "poor" applies to those who are employed but earn insufficient income to meet their basic needs.
+The Welfare Department Report issued by the Ministry of Welfare in 2004 also explains that the term "poor" applies to those who are employed but earn insufficient income to meet their basic needs..

-3. Methodology
+3. Research methodology